Updating Results

 Enquire online for advice on the application process and the available pathways to study.

 Applicants are ranked by ATAR and offers made based on the number of places available.
-In 2021, the lowest ATAR to receive an offer into this course was 87.10.
-The lowest ATAR to receive an offer may change from year to year based on the number of applications we receive
+In 2022, the lowest ATAR to receive an offer into this course was 52.05.
+The lowest ATAR to receive an offer may change from year to year based on the number of applications we receive.

 Applicants for the Theatre and Performance major who have not met the ATAR requirement may be asked to undertake an audition or interview in order to be admitted to the course.

-For all other majors, if you do not receive the minimum ATAR please refer to Alternative entry pathways below.
+For all other majors, please refer to Alternative entry pathways below.

 If your ability to access or participate in education has been affected by circumstances beyond your control, you can apply for special consideration as part of your application.
 We will consider a range of factors, including economic hardship, serious medical condition or disability.